 Presenting holiday gifts and musical entertainment for the elderly at Abbiejean Russell Care Center.

 The first inductee into our membership was Jovita Williams in June 1982.

-Our chapter has continued to exemplify the vision and promote the initiatives of The Links, Incorporated for forty years.
+Our chapter has continued to exemplify the vision and promote the initiatives of The Links, Incorporated and The Links Foundation, Incorporated for more than forty-five years.